aj96/Binary_Search_Tree/README.md

 This is to show off a rust library I made which contains two structs Tree<T> and TreeNode<T>, which are used to create a binary search tree.
 You can find and insert treenodes, as well as conduct a post-order traversal, an in-order traversal, and a pre-order traversal and obtain the respective vectors containing all the keys.

 The main.rs file shows how to test the library.
+All tests pass so far...

 Motivation
 ----------